Roulette Green Payout: Betting on the Unexpected

 How you get half your bet back is managed by which of the two options is in effect on the game you’re playing.

-If the next spin is Red, then you get the entire $10 back.
+• If the next spin lands on Red, you get your $10 back;

-It has no effect on the Inside bets, such as the Straight Ups, or the Splits, Corners and so on.
-They all pay the posted odds and the La Partage or En Prison rule does not change the payouts on those bets.
+It does not affect the Inside bets, such as the Straight Ups, or the Splits, Corners and so on.
+They all pay the posted odds, and the La Partage or En Prison rule does not change the payouts on those bets.

 The La Partage rule is acted on immediately, so it has a marginally smaller House Advantage.